 - 332 essential prescription medications funded

-As a vital neighbor-helping-neighbor link in a countywide network of providers, Gaithersburg HELP strives to assist clients with food and other basic needs.
+As a vital neighbor-helping-neighbor link in a countywide network of providers, Gaithersburg HELP strives to assist clients with food, transportation, prescription medications, and other basic needs.

 Gaithersburg HELP provides individuals and families in the Gaithersburg area with basic needs assistance, to the extent resources are available, and provides them with information and/or a referral to other organizations and agencies.
 We accomplish this mission through the hard work of our volunteers and the generosity of our donors.

-Reevaluate the composition of our Board of Directors and restructure as needed to attain optimal support for our mission through more diversity in experience and background, such as members with business and fundraising experience.
+Reevaluate the composition of our Board of Directors and restructure as needed to attain optimal support for our mission through a wider range in experience, such as members with business and fundraising backgrounds.

-- Develop strategic corporate partnerships and seek delegates with business and fundraising experience to augment the board as at-large members
+- Develop a strategic corporate partnership and seek delegates with diverse backgrounds to augment the board as at-large members

 Reassess and restructure our processes and programs to allow participation of volunteers with varying work schedules and to create a spirit of innovation across the volunteer corps